 To a blender, add the roasted pumpkin, cashews, nutritional yeast, maple syrup, mustard, miso paste, paprika, cumin, lemon juice and plant based milk.
 Blend until smooth.

-- You can also boil the pumpkin, which takes around 12-15 minutes.
+You can also boil the pumpkin instead of roasting, which takes around 12-15 minutes.

-- You can also serve this vegan pumpkin pasta sauce with zucchini or sweet potato noodles.
+You can also serve this vegan pumpkin pasta sauce with zucchini or sweet potato noodles for a lower carb option.

 - How about an easy vegetable pumpkin stir-fry for another comforting dinner?